10ko/jtfl4processing/README.md

 JTFL is a Processing library for parsing the result from the (T)ransport (F)or (L)ondon APIs.

-Right now it does support only the Bus Stop Instant Prediction functionality.
+Right now it only supports the Bus Stop Instant Prediction functionality.

 There's an example under examples/KingsCrossStationStopInfo